turingschool/backend-curriculum-site/module4/lessons/js_refactor_tractor.md

 ## Learning Goals
 * Understanding the general goal of refactoring
 * Red, Green, Refactor Workflow
-* Familiarity with common mistakes and avoiding bad practices in JavaScript code
+* Become familiar with common mistakes and avoid bad practices in JavaScript code
-* An overview of and practice with creating Github issues and submitting and reviewing Pull Requests

-## Structure
-* 25 - Warm Up and Discussion
-* 5 - Break
-* 15 - Pair work
-* 10 - Share with the group
-* 5 - Break
-* 25 - Pair work
-* 10 - Share with the group

-## Warmup and Discussion
+## Warmup
 __What Is Refactoring and Why Do It?__

 "Refactoring is the process of changing a software system in such a way that it does not alter the external behavior of the code yet improves its internal structure."